Crown & Bridgework at Hulen Dental

 For our patients who don’t require a custom restoration, we can mill a durable, natural-looking crown, inlay, or onlay in about an hour with our revolutionary CEREC machine.
 Click here to learn more.

 Let us restore your treasured smile.
-Call our Fort Worth office today to schedule your appointment with Dr. Stovall, Dr. Cheng and Dr. Thorburn.
+Call our Fort Worth office today to schedule your appointment with Dr. Cheng, Dr. Thorburn and Dr. Luk.
 Our patients in Weatherford, Benbrook, Burleson, and surrounding areas are experiencing renewed dental vitality with their custom restorations.